 Active participation and attendance are essential in this highly experiential, skills-building class.
 During the semester, students will have an opportunity to record five role-played interviews.
 Feedback after each session will also be recorded.
-Students will participate as interviewer,
+Students will participate as interviewer, interviewee and observer and a reflection sheet will be completed in class after each interview, to be handed in at the end of class for participation grade.

-2. Skill Sets (3 X 15% = 45%)

-DUE: Oct.
-4th, Nov.
-1st, Nov.
-29th
+2. Skill Sets (3 X 15% = 45%) DUE: Oct.
+3rd, Oct.
+31st, Nov.
+28th